weaviate/weaviate-io/developers/weaviate/concepts/data.md

 }
 ```

 Cross-reference relationships are directional.

-The `Author` collection has a `writesFor` property that points to the `Publication` class.
 To make the link bi-directional, update the `Publication` collection to add a ``hasAuthors` property points back to the `Author` collection.

-Cross-references in Weaviate are like links that help you retrieve related information.
-Cross-references do not change the vector of the underlying object.

 ## Weaviate Schema